textileio/go-textile/README.md

 ## Install

 Download the [latest release](https://github.com/textileio/go-textile/releases/latest) for your OS or jump to [Docker](https://github.com/textileio/go-textile#docker).
-You can also install the Textile [desktop tray app](https://github.com/textileio/go-textile/releases/latest) to run local desktop apps that leverage Textile tools.
+You can also install the Textile [desktop tray app](https://github.com/textileio/go-textile/releases/latest) to run local web/desktop apps that leverage Textile tools.

 ## Usage